Data Processing Agreement

 The optional clause on independent dispute resolution does not apply.

-Clause 13 — Supervision
+Clause 13 — Competent Supervisory Authority

 Clause 17 — Governing Law